LynaLuo-Lab/Piezo1-Ligands-FreeEnergy/README.md

 SILCS folder contains silcsmap for Piezo1 open state protein:

 1. The protein file is yoda_open_ordered.pdb, and the view_maps.vmd is the script to visualize silcs fragmaps maps/.
-In linux, you can visualize as vmd -e view_maps.vmd, make sure all the related plugins/ folder is under the same folder in VMD.
+In linux, you can visualize as "vmd -e view_maps.vmd", make sure all the related plugins/ folder is under the same folder.
 You can also use view_maps.pml to visualize in Pymol.
 Yoda1.FEP.pdb is the pose directly from previous ABFE simulation.
 We can take this as a reference of Yoda1 pose in Piezo1 open state pocket.

 2. The silcs-mc docked poses are saved in folder docked_poses/